supercollider/rfcs/rfcs/0000-fix-ugen-initial-sample.md

 ### Along the way
 Try to look back through SC Issues and PRs to see if any are fixed or impacted by each PR.

-You'll find more bugs as you do this work, almost certainly :).
+You'll find more bugs as you do this work, almost certainly.
 File Issues for bugs that are out of the present scope.

 You'll also find gaps in documentation.
 If it's not clear why something works the way it does, chances are there are others that don't know either.
 Try to update docs (or source) along the way while your head is in that space :)

-# Discussion of conventions
+# Specification / Discussion of conventions
 Aside from the actual work of fixing UGen initialization, this purpose of this RFC is to also document the process and rationale for unitializing UGens, and linking to relevant discussions.
 The outcomes could be formalized in a wiki and/or Help docs.

 ### What is time zero? ...and before time began